p0bailey/k42s/docs/WORKSHOPS.md

 #WORKSHOPS

-Online workshops to follow along.
+Online workshops to follow along at your own pace.

 ## Kubernetes